Towards The Mountain

 Wandering with my camera is an opportunity for me to be curious,

-have fun, be playful, in all weathers.
+have fun, be playful, in all weathers- even though I used to hate the rain!

-In 2016 I was very humbled to have one of my coastal rock images published in the OPOTY (Outdoor Photographer of the Year) book under the category - Waters Edge.
+I was very humbled to have one of my coastal rock images published in the OPOTY (Outdoor Photographer of the Year) book under the category - Waters Edge.

 It’s a favourite image of mine, which was taken on a cold but sunny Autumn morning when the tide was out, revealing rock patterns I had not seen before.